Frequently Asked Questions

 What if the proposed Settlement is not approved?

-If the proposed Settlement is not granted final approval, the putative Settlement Class which has been preliminarily approved will be decertified, the Action will proceed without further notice, and none of the agreements set forth in the Notice will be valid or enforceable.Back To Top
+The Court has granted final approval to the Settlement.
+If the proposed Settlement had not been granted final approval, the putative Settlement Class which had been preliminarily approved would have been decertified, the Action would have proceeded without further notice, and none of the agreements set forth in the Notice would have been valid or enforceable.Back To Top

 How do I get more information about the Settlement?